zevenrodriguez/CIM440-640/readme.md

 #### HW

-Use an image array to create a 4 page storybook or a Drawing Application.
+Use 4 images to create a 4 page storybook or add 4 buttons to the coloring book example.
 Must use 4 buttons or hit-zones to interact with your application.

 ### Week 5 - [Arrays and Loops](/notes/Arrays-and-Loops.md)